YSaxon/cliffi/README.md

 ```
 calculate_offset myoffset mysharedlib.so doFoo 0x10dead  // calculate the offset
 hexdump myoffset+0x10beef 16             // to just see 16 bytes at that address
-dump S: i h s :S myoffset+0x10beef       // to dump the struct presently at that address
+dump -S: -i -h -s :S myoffset+0x10beef       // to dump the struct presently at that address
 store myoffset+0x10beef -S: 20 -h 0x6008 hello :S // to store that value into that address
 ```